xsunsmile/toystore/README.md

 An object mapper for any [adapter](https://github.com/jnunemaker/adapter) that can read, write, delete, and clear data.

 See examples/ for potential direction.
-The idea is that any key-value store (via adapters) that supports read, write, delete will work (memcache, membase, mongo, redis, couch, toyko.
-Potentially even RESTFUL services or sqlite with a single key-value table?)

 ## Identity Map